Nafis Sadik: Personal life, death and legacy

-Sadik married Azhar Sadik, a Pakistani army officer died earlier in 2011.
+Sadik married Azhar Sadik, a Pakistani army officer who died earlier in 2011.
 Nafis Sadik died of congestive heart failure on 14 August 2022 in the United States, at the age of 92.
 Sadik's husband and a daughter predeceased her.
-She was survived by three daughters - Ambereen Dar, Wafa Hasan andGhazala Abediand a son, Omar Sadik.
+She was survived by three daughters - Ambereen Dar, Wafa Hasan, Ghazala Abedi and a son, Omar Sadik.

 A major newspaper of Pakistan wrote in her obituary:

 "Dr Nafis Sadik of Pakistan, a guiding force to the world in maternal and child health as well as family planning, passed away in New York on Sunday".